sahillihas/chunkator/README.md

-# sentence-split
+# Chunkator

-Welcome to `sentence-split`, a Python library designed for efficient and precise sentence segmentation.
+Welcome to `chunkator`, a Python library designed for efficient and precise sentence segmentation.
 This library provides a robust alternative to existing tools like NLTK, LangChain, and LlamaIndex sentence splitters.
-With customizable handling of complex text structures, `sentence-split` excels in cases where traditional libraries might fail.
+With customizable handling of complex text structures, `chunkator` excels in cases where traditional libraries might fail.

 ## Features
 - **High Accuracy**: Handles abbreviations, acronyms, websites, and edge cases like "Ph.D." without breaking sentences incorrectly.